 While many 10th graders also took the PSAT, only 11th grade students are eligible for National Merit Scholarship (NMS) recognition.
 It is interesting and very confusing that the NMS Selection Index is based on the three “Test Scores” (on the 38-point scale), not the PSAT score (on the 1520-point scale).

 The current NMS Selection Index system was devised in 2015 when the redesigned PSAT was launched.
-Between 2005 and 2015, the top PSAT score was 240, which corresponded to the top SAT score of 2400.
-The NMS cutoff score was consistently between 214-218 on the 240 scale for PSAT.
-In 2015, however, the PSAT scoring changed to the 1520 scale, so this new Selection Index system attempts to convert scores back to the 240 (now 228) scale.
-The current NMS Selection Index also places equal weight on reading, writing and math scores even though the 1520 PSAT scale puts more weight (50%) on math and less on reading and writing (25% each).
+The NMS Selection Index places equal weight on reading, writing and math scores even though the 1520 PSAT scale puts more weight (50%) on math and less on reading and writing (25% each).
 The 1600 scale of SAT scores also places more weight (800 points) on math.

 To calculate the NMS Selection Index score, you double the three Test Scores in Reading (38 max), Writing & Language (38 max) and Math (38 max) for a maximum total score of 228.
-The exact NMS cutoff score (which is different for each state) will be announced in the Spring.
+The exact NMS cutoff score is different for each state.
 The last two years, the NMS cutoff scores for Georgia were 219 and 220.
 Georgia students with NMS Selection Index scores at those levels or above were declared National Merit Scholarship Semifinalists.
 Other students with NMS Selection Index scores of 209 (in 2015) and 211 (in 2016) were declared Commended Students.
-The National Merit Scholarship Finalists are announced each year in September, about 11 months after the PSAT/NMSQT test.
+The National Merit Scholarship Semifinalists are announced each year in September, about 11 months after the PSAT/NMSQT test.